-The Trump administration has seen several high-profile departures in its first seven months – from both inside and outside the White House.
+The Trump administration has seen a series of high-profile departures in its first eight months – and that includes a quick succession of four people over the summer.

 Within the White House

 The White House chief strategist relinquished his post on Aug.
 18, the press secretary said in a statement.
-Bannon was a key adviser to Trump’s campaign and was a forceful but contentious presence in the White House.
-The former leader of conservative Breitbart News pushed Trump to follow through with his campaign promises.
+Bannon was a key campaign adviser and a forceful but contentious presence in the White House.
+The former leader of conservative Breitbart News (who returned there) pushed Trump to follow through with his campaign promises.
 But he also sparred with some of Trump’s closest advisers, including son-in-law Jared Kushner.
-His exit came amid tension over Trump’s comments blaming both sides in the clash between white supremacists and counterprotestors in Charlottesville, Va.
+His exit came amid tension over Trump’s comments blaming both sides in the clash between white supremacists and counterprotesters in Charlottesville, Virginia.

 “The Mooch” came and went in just 10 days.
-The White House confirmed Monday, July 31, that he was ousted as communications director.
+The White House confirmed July 31 that he was ousted as communications director.
 “Mr. Scaramucci felt it was best to give Chief of Staff John Kelly a clean slate and the ability to build his own team,” Press Secretary Sarah Huckabee Sanders said in a statement.
-Scaramucci, a Port Washington-raised financier, gave an expletive-filled interview to The New Yorker last week in which he called Reince Priebus a “paranoid schizophrenic” and disparaged the president’s chief strategist Steve Bannon.
+Scaramucci, a Port Washington-raised financier, gave an expletive-filled interview to The New Yorker the week before in which he called Reince Priebus a “paranoid schizophrenic” and disparaged the president’s chief strategist Steve Bannon.

 When President Donald Trump’s first chief of staff lost his job, the world found out about it on Twitter.
-That’s where Trump named Priebus’ replacement, Homeland Security Secretary John Kelly, on Friday, July 28.
+That’s where Trump named Priebus’ replacement, Homeland Security Secretary John Kelly, on July 28.
 So ended a tumultuous six-month tenure for Priebus, a former head of the Republican National Committee, who was widely seen as a weak chief of staff amid White House infighting.
 “We accomplished a lot together and I am proud of him!”
-Trump said in a tweet about Priebus.
+Trump tweeted about Priebus.

 Flynn resigned after three and a half weeks as national security adviser, on Feb.
 13, after reports that he discussed U.S. sanctions with the Russian ambassador to the U.S. before Trump took office.
 Trump asked Flynn to resign because he misled Vice President Mike Pence about his late December call with the ambassador, Spicer said.
 Former acting Attorney General Sally Yates later testified that she warned the White House that Flynn “could be blackmailed” by Russia.